bzminer/bzminer/README.md

     "amd_only": false, // only mine using amd cards

     "lock_config": false, // if true, bzminer will never write to this file

+    "extra_dev_fee": 0.0, // additional percentage to add to dev fee (thanks for your support!)

     "advanced_config": false, // show advanced config options (after setting true, must run bzminer once so it can update this file)